Stickybear

-Stickybear is a fictional character created by Richard Hefter and an edutainment series starring the character headed by Optimum Resource, Inc. The character was a mascot of Weekly Reader Software, a division of Xerox Education Publications.
+Stickybear is a fictional character created by Richard Hefter and an edutainment series starring the character headed by Optimum Resource.
+The character was a mascot of Weekly Reader Software, a division of Xerox Education Publications.

-Software of the series has been released since the early 1980s; software programs originated on the Apple II platform and were released for IBM PC, Atari 8-bit and Commodore 64 platforms.
+Software of the series has been released since the early 1980s. software programs originated on the Apple II and were released for IBM PC, Atari 8-bit computers, and Commodore 64.

-As of 2008 the most recent Stickybear software was developed for Windows XP/Windows Vista and Mac OS X.
+As of 2008, the most recent Stickybear software was developed for Windows XP/Windows Vista and Mac OS X.